DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 ![Image](./images/rest-architecture-5.png)

+**⚠️Note :**

-**⚠️Note :** major advantage of these rest full methods is that we can apply all method on same route
+1. major advantage of these rest full methods is that we can apply all method on same route

+2. Always use return statements while sending response.

 ---

 ### 📘Get Method with express (show json data and html page)